-Rows 3 and 4 show that the evolution of spatial productivity was the main reason for the low correlation between agricultural specialization and population outflows.
-If we augment the Quasi-Spaceless Model with the observed process of spatial productivity, the implied spatial reallocation component would - 3.6%.
+with the observed process of spatial productivity, the implied spatial reallocation component would be -3.6%.
 This is almost exactly the same number as observed in the data.
-Similarly, if the structure of regional absolute and comparative advantage, Q{rst} , had been fixed at its level in 1880, the impact of spatial reallocation would have doubled from 3.2% to 6.5%.
+Similarly, if we start from the baseline model but abstract from regional productivity changes, the impact of spatial reallocation would have doubled from 3.2% to 6.5%.
 The reason is that regional productivity shocks introduce noise in the relationship between earnings growth and initial agricultural specialization and hence weaken the quantitative importance of the urban bias.

 In contrast, moving costs and regional amenities play less of a role.
 While adding moving costs to the Quasi-Spaceless Model does reduce the role of spatial reallocation, it does so for the wrong reason: the implied level of migration is essentially zero.
-More interestingly, row 6 shows that without moving costs the spatial reallocation component would be even lower - 0.6% compared to 3.2% in the data.
+More interestingly, row 6 shows that without moving costs our baseline model would predict the spatial reallocation component to be even lower - 0.6% compared to -3.2% in the data.
 The reason is that a reduction in moving costs would not only induce people to move towards regions with high earnings but also trigger more mobility for idiosyncratic reasons.
-The latter moves are by construction uncorrelated with agricultural specialization and hence do not contribute to the spatial reallocation component in the data.
+The latter moves are by construction uncorrelated with agricultural specialization and hence do not contribute to the spatial reallocation component of structural change.
+Similarly, regional amenities cannot explain the quasi-absence of the spatial reallocation component in the data.
 In fact, the last row of Table 4 shows that the role of spatial reallocation would have been even smaller in the absence of amenities.
+If anything, the correlation between agricultural shares and population growth had been positive!
 Since rural regions have (on average) low future amenities (see Table 3), the amenity channel provides an additional push factor out of agricultural labor markets.
 This is consistent with the direct empirical evidence reported in Gollin et al. (2017) for developing countries today.